Oppdal Municipality: Geography

 In the valleys there are creeks and rivers which are surrounded by spruce and pine woods; closer to the treeline, birches dominate.
-There are several lakes in the municipality, the most famous being Gjevilvatnet, a particularly scenic lake with hiking and cross-country skiing trails around it.
+There are several lakes in the municipality, the most famous being Gjevillvatnet, a particularly scenic lake with hiking and cross-country skiing trails around it.
 The lake Fundin is located in the southern part of the municipality.

 Heather and alpine meadows provide grazing for sheep in the summer.
 About 1161 km2 of the mountains has been held since time immemorial as a collective (almenning) by farmers in the area, giving them the right to hunt, fish, and rent cabins.

 Climate

 Oppdal has a boreal climate, with spring as the driest season and summer as the wettest season.
 The climate is slightly continental with an average annual precipitation of only 600 mm.
 Considering the inland location and the altitude of 600 m above sea level, the winters are fairly mild.
 The all-time high 30.1 C was recorded 26 July 2019.
 The all-time low -26.1 C is from February 2010.
 The weather station at Oppdal-Sæther (elevation: 604 m) started recording December 1999.
 The earlier weather station Oppdal-Bjørke (elevation: 625 m) recorded from 1975 to August 1992.
 Data for precipitation days is from Oppdal-Mjøen (elevation: 512 m), which averaged just 470 mm annually in 1961–1990.

 Snakes have never made it to Oppdal, and snowy weather is not that unusual on the 17 May National Day celebrations.